contact@consultdmw.com

 Unless you start tedious and time-consuming fiddling with the properties of individual paragraphs, using empty paragraphs allows no fine control over spacing.

-To provide fine control we’ll set the document in styles — see How to Use Styles in Microsoft Word for details of how to apply styles.
+To provide fine control you set the document in styles — see How to Use Styles in Microsoft Word for details of how to apply styles.

 This is the document set with Heading 1, Heading 2 and Normal styles: